azmrfii/reddit-clone-laravel-inertia/README.md

-This project was inspired from https://github.com/codewithtonyofficial and made some changes
+This project was inspired from https://github.com/codewithtonyofficial and i made some changes